 Pantropical Spotted Dolphin

-The Pantropical spotted dolphin has a slender body, with a narrow beak and whitish lips.
-There is a crease between the beak and the melon and a dark stripe from the beak to the flipper.
+The Pantropical spotted dolphin has a slender body with a narrow beak and whitish lips.
+There is a crease between the beak and the melon and a dark stripe from the brim to the flipper.
 They grow from 5.2-8.5 ft (1.6-2.6m) with weights of 265 lb.
 They are heavily spotted on the sides, with a gray cape on the dorsal side and a light underside.

 The Pantropical spotted dolphin was one of the species caught most by tuna fishermen in the past.
 The spotted dolphin can be seen off the coast in Barnstable, Dukes, and Nantucket counties.

 The pygmy sperm whale grows between 8.9-12.5 ft with a weight between 700 -1000 lb.
 They eat squid and octopus but will also eat crustaceans and fish.
 They leave behind a squid-ink-like substance in the water when frightened or startled, leaving a cloud in the water.